 - Involved with foundations or nonprofit organizations

 - Involved with elementary or secondary schools

-Read more about the Lutheran Education Conference of North America (LECNA) study or ELCA colleges and universities.
+Read more about the Lutheran Education Conference of North America (LECNA) study about ELCA colleges and universities.

 About TLU Church Relations